grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

     }
 }
 ```
-Note that by default `-mcd 16` is `-dlt <INT_MAX>` values are used.

 Choosing values that use less memory can be particularly important in the context of embedded devices.
-Testing different combinations of the `-mcd` and `-dlt` options can help optimize CPU utilization.
+Testing different combinations of the `-mcd` and `-dlt` options can help optimize CPU utilisation, to summarize:

+-  chosing a big `n` value for `-mcd n` will consume less memory but the shift loop will start to be time consuming wih big delay values.
+This model can sometimes be better suited if the C++ or LLVM compiler correctly auto-vectorizes the code and generates better-performing SIMD code.
+- chosing `-mcd 0` will activate the  *wrapping index* second strategy for all delay lines in the DSP code, then  playing with `-dlt <n>` allows to arbitrate between the *faster but consuming more memory* method and *slower but consume less memory* method.
+-  chosing a combinaison of  `-mcd n1`  and  `-dlt <n2>` can possibly be the model to chose when a lot of delay lines with different size are used in the DSP code.

+Using the benchmark tools [faustbench](#faustbench) and [faustbench-llvm](#faustbench-llvm) allow to refine the choice of compilation options.

 ### Managing DSP Memory Layout